Strategic Leadership Team

 Prior to joining the Service in March 2007, Kevin had worked for Hull City Council, Newport City Council and Gwent County Council where he had undertaken a range of senior finance roles.

-Director of Service Support - Steve Topham
+Director of Service Delivery Support - Steve Topham

 Steve joined the Service in 1995 and his first posting was on Red Watch at Cromwell Road fire station in Grimsby, going on to undertake a variety of roles throughout the Service covering both operational, safety and support functions.

-Director of Human Resources - Miriam Heppell
+Director of People and Development - Miriam Heppell

 Miriam joined the Service as Director of Human Resources in October 2016 after 15 years in the local health sector and having also worked within HR in the private sector.
 Her most recent role was as Deputy Director of HR and Diversity at Humber NHS Foundation Trust.

-Director of Public Safety - Paul McCourt
+Director of Service Delivery - Paul McCourt

 Paul joined Humberside Fire and Rescue Service in 1999 and started in his first posting on Red Watch at Immingham West fire station.